 Journey to Czestochowa, known for the blackened picture of St. mary in the Yasna Gora Monastery, popularly called the “Black Madonna”.
 This afternoon tour the haunting Aushchwitz-Birkenau, the notorious World War II concentration camp.
 It is now on the list of UNESCO World Heritage sites.
 End the day in Krakow.

 Overnight: Mercure Old Town, Krakow (2 nights)(B, D)

 Day 15: Krakow

-After an interesting and scenic drive through the Polish countryside, we cross the borders to Slovakia and then to the Czech Republic.
+After an interesting and scenic drive through the Polish countryside, we cross the borders to Slovakia and then to the Czechia (Czech Republic).
 Then, on to Zlata Praha (Golden Prague) with its Baroque churches, promenades, parks and ancient city walls.

 Day 17: Prague

 Built on the seven hills more than 1000 years ago and situated on both banks of the Vltava River, Prague is one of the most attractive cities in Europe.
 Your city tour starts with a panoramic drive to the famous Wenceslas Square, the Strahov Stadium and the Castle Square.
 On a walking tour, visit the Royal Castle of Hradcany, St. Vitus Cathedral, the old Royal Palace, St. George’s Basilica and the Golden Lane with the Daliborka Tower.
 Cross the Charles Bridge and walk through the old quarter of Prague to view the Jewish Ghetto, Town Hall and the world famous Astronomical Clock.
 The balance of the day is free or attend an optional cultural performance.
 (B)